czyys/dustforceguide/README.md

 ### Iteration order ###

 It is possible to clear all enemies and dust and get an A completion rank when finishing a map.
 It’s pretty complicated, so just know that it happens very rarely.
 But if it does happen try to do the final attack in a different position, because it might change the iteration order.
 If it doesn’t help, make sure you are indeed collecting all the dust and try asking people in the community.

+Also, if you clear the last enemy before getting all the dust, and then collect it by for example dropping onto it after you've lost control over your character, it won't count towards the completion.
+This has nothing to do with iteration order.

 \
 <a name="getting-better"/>